jappeace/heavy-log-shortcuts/Readme.md

 Log.debug "oh no my house is on fire" house
 ```

-and everything is alright but more importantly it reads like a sentence.
+Now it reads almost like a sentence.